Kaze-Tsuki/Library-Manage-System/README.md

    - **Save**: Save the current state of the library to a file.
    - **Load**: Load the library state from a file.

 2. Add Book: This interface allows you to add a new book to the library.
 You can enter the book's name, author, and other details.
+ISBN is the unique identifier for the book.
+The system will check if the book already exists in the library.
+However, you still need to fill out all the attributes.
     - **Name**: The name of the book.
     - **Author**: The author of the book.
     - **ISBN**: The ISBN number of the book.